criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 ### Additional info

-* If possible, pure plain core java; no streams preferred used (they tend to be slow for simple tasks).
+* If possible, done with pure plain core java; no streams preferred used (they tend to be slow for simple tasks).

 * Added more test cases (besides those originally given), including extreme ones to avoid long execution times.